-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards adopted by the European Union ("IFRS").
+The unconsolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").

-These consolidated financial statements are presented for the Group.
-The financial statements of the Group comprise the consolidated financial statements of the Company and its subsidiaries.
-The unconsolidated financial statements of the Company, which the Company has also prepared in accordance with IFRS, are published separately and issued simultaneously with these consolidated financial statements.
+These unconsolidated financial statements represent those of the Company only.
+The consolidated financial statements of the Company and its subsidiaries, which the Company has also prepared in accordance with IFRS, are published separately and issued simultaneously with these unconsolidated financial statements.